 The 2022 Bolt EV refresh will feature updates to the exterior and interior of the battery-electric crossover-like hatch.
 New front and rear fascias, along the lines of those seen on the all-new 2021 Chevrolet Trailblazer, will adorn the exterior.

 The biggest changes to the Chevy Bolt EV refresh will be to the interior.
 Updates will include higher-quality materials in the cockpit, new seats, plus a revamped instrument panel and dash.
 The center screen will be repositioned to the top of the dash, while the current model’s gear selector will be replaced with buttons.
 Rounding out the changes will be a new infotainment system and a sporty flat-bottom steering wheel.

 We’ve also heard that the 2022 Chevy Bolt EV refresh will feature new forward-facing cameras for a new adaptive cruise control system.
 However, the Bolt EV will not offer Super Cruise, which is being reserved for the Bolt EV’s larger brother – the yet-to-be-unveiled 2022 Chevrolet Bolt EUV.

-The updated Chevy Bolt EV will continue riding on the same BEV2 platform as the pre-updated model.
-It will also continue using the same 66-kWh lithium-ion battery pack and electric motor as the 2020 model, which received a small update to the battery chemistry to deliver an EPA-estimated driving range of 259 miles – 21 more than the 2017-2019 models.
+The 2022 Chevy Bolt EV will continue riding on the same BEV2 platform as the pre-updated model.
+It will also continue using the same 66-kWh lithium-ion battery pack and electric motor as the 2020 and 2021 models, which received a small update to the battery chemistry to deliver an EPA-estimated driving range of 259 miles – 21 more than the 2017-2019 models.